 Step 6: Adding content to your WordPress website

 As I mentioned before, nearly all content is added via a post or a page in WordPress.
 Adding content to a page and post are handled the same way.
 With the release of WordPress 5.0, the method for entering content on a page changed dramatically.

 WordPress now uses what is known as the Gutenberg editor, and you can read this great article that details how it works.
-If you want to stick with the classic WordPress editor, here’s what you need to do.

 There are a few tips to note when working with your content.
 Along the right-hand side, you will see some additional options.
 Setting a featured image, for instance, automatically sets the thumbnail image that goes along with posts in many themes.
 You can also save an item in draft format if it is not yet finished.
 This saves your changes but does not make them live to your website.

 Only posts and pages that are published will be visible.